chiguayeshao/POLP/README.md

 ## How We Build It

-The Proof of Location Protocol (POLP) integrates advanced cryptographic techniques and cutting-edge decentralized systems to create a robust solution for secure and private location verification.
+POLP integrates advanced cryptographic techniques and cutting-edge decentralized systems to create a robust solution for secure and private location verification.

  1. **ZK Coprocessor Architecture and Proof Circuits:** POLP employs a Zero-Knowledge (ZK) coprocessor architecture integrated with cryptographic proof circuits developed using snarkjs.
 This innovative setup enables the secure and efficient processing of location data using zk-SNARKs, ensuring confidentiality and integrity of proofs without exposing sensitive information.